Woven mat fragment with bird design

 We know this because grave

 have been digging up Caddo graves for over a century, a fact

 that causes great pain to many Caddo people today.
-And if
+If

-it were the graves of your ancestors, you might understand
+it were the graves of your ancestors that were subject to this distruction, you would understand

 how the Caddo feel: violated, disrespected, and very sad.

 There is no easy way to explain what has happened or why and

 no way to reconcile all the conflicting views on the subject

 have sought out and excavated Caddo graves, most of which

 faced imminent destruction by looters, farming, and natural